braze-inc/braze-docs/_docs/_hidden/private_betas/facebook_setup.md

 ---

 {% alert note %}
-This Facebook Audience Export feature is currently in Beta.
-Please reach out to your Braze account manager for more information.
+The updated Facebook activation flow for the Facebook Audience Export feature is currently in Beta.
+Upon agreeing to join the beta, you Facebook account will be disconnected and you will have to activate prior to exporting an audience into Facebook.

+If you have any questions, please reach out to your Braze Customer Success Manager.
 {% endalert %}

 # Facebook